TooFuW/ChromeExtension_ChessComHelper/README.md

 ## Usage/Examples

-Start a game on Chess.com.
+Start a training game on Chess.com, either against a bot or a friend.

 Choose your color on the extension popup.

-When one piece is threatened, it will be highlighted in red so you can respond accordingly.
+When a piece is threatened, it will be highlighted in red to help you analyze the situation and respond accordingly, allowing you to better understand and practice recognizing threats on the board.

 ![Example](https://github.com/TooFuW/ChromeExtension_ChessComHelper/blob/main/images/example.png)

 ## Authorizations

 This extension won't collect any data and will only work on chess.com.
+It will only store two informations localy (the color of the player and the state of the extension).

 ## Changelog